 - Super Mileage: for students who have participated in the Super Mileage challenge in high school.

 Dunwoody students are also encouraged to apply for external scholarships.
-These scholarships come from outside organizations and donors and can be found in Dunwoody’s weekly student e-newsletter, DC Weekly.
+These scholarships come from outside organizations and donors and are emailed out to students every Tuesday in the DC Weekly e-newsletter.

 External scholarships have come from organizations like: